Langney Priory

-Langney Priory is the modern name of Langney Grange (now a private house) which served an agricultural manor of several hundred acres providing produce for Lewes Priory Cluniac monastery.
-It was established before 1121 in the village of Langney, East Sussex, England and is a Grade II* listed building.
-In addition to the five-bedroom house and monastery, the property contains a detached three-bedroom cottage, a large outbuilding with two garages, a workshop and a store room.
+Langney Priory is the modern name for Langney Grange (now a private house), which served as an agricultural manor of several hundred acres providing produce for Lewes Priory, a Cluniac monastery.
+It was established before 1121 in the village of Langney, East Sussex, England, and is a Grade II* listed building.
+In addition to the five-bedroom house and monastery, the property includes a detached three-bedroom cottage, a large outbuilding with two garages, a workshop, and a storeroom.

 A planning application for conversion into a hotel and conference venue was submitted in April 2019.
 In 2020, it was listed for sale at £500,000.

-In 2022, the Priory was added to English Heritage's list of historic buildings at risk of disrepair and neglect.
+In 2022, the priory was added to English Heritage's list of historic buildings at risk due to disrepair and neglect.